saikeerthiambati/Chatbot-with-Rule-Based-Responses/README.md

 # Chatbot with Rule-Based Responses

 A simple console-based chatbot built in Python using rule-based logic (if-elif pattern matching).
-Built as part of the **SAM AI Technologies Internship Program** (Artificial Intelligence track — Task 1).

 ## Features